easystats/modelbased/README.md

 ![](man/figures/unnamed-chunk-10-1.png)<!-- -->

-## Extract and Format Group-level Random Effects
+## Extract and format group-level random effects

 -   **Problem**: You have a mixed model and you would like to easily access the random part, i.e., the group-level effects (e.g., the